AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ---
 # Set up for success with [!DNL Live Search] and [!DNL Catalog Service]

-This article provides step-by-step instructions for integrating Adobe Commerce [!DNL Live Search] and [!DNL Catalog Service] into your commerce platform.

-When you install [!DNL Live Search] with [!DNL Catalog Service] you enable a fast, relevant, and intuitive search system that can personalize your customers' shopping experience.
+Adobe Commerce [!DNL Live Search] and [!DNL Catalog Service] work together to provide a performant, relevant, and intuitive search solution to allow your customers to find exactly what they need, fast.
+Specifically, [!DNL Catalog Service] surfaces your catalog data for SaaS services, such as [!DNL Live Search] to use.

+This article provides step-by-step instructions for implementing [!DNL Live Search] with [!DNL Catalog Service].

+>[!IMPORTANT]
+>
+>When it comes to site search, Adobe Commerce gives you options.
+Be sure to read [Boundaries and Limits](boundaries-limits.md) before implementing, to ensure [!DNL Live Search] is a fit for your business needs.

 ## Audience